jayunit100/rudolf_dev/README.md

 I will continue to upgrade versions for different reasons, but in general , each version of this vm will have

 1) Clojure

 2) Java 6 or 7

 3) Python

 4) Mysql client + server, running on startup

 5) Thrift (7+)

 6) VowpallWabbit

 - v2/

-- I built this box to test out some JDK build errors that were stochastic.
-- By upgrading v1/ to v2/, I found that some file lock jvm errors magically disappeared.
-- NOTE : For better performance with large java builds - you can add this to your /etc/security/limits.conf file.
+I built this box to test out some JDK build errors that were stochastic.
+By upgrading v1/ to v2/, I found that some file lock jvm errors magically disappeared.
+NOTE : For better performance with large java builds - you can add this to your /etc/security/limits.conf file.

-- run : vagrant  hard nofile 65535
+vagrant  hard nofile 65535
-- run : vagrant  soft nofile 65535
+vagrant  soft nofile 65535
-- - It has openjdk6, clojure, thrift, vw6, mysql (client+server, ready to use) right out of the box.

 - v1/
+-
-- This box is lucid64 bit.
-- It has openjdk6, clojure, thrift, vw6, mysql (client+server, ready to use) right out of the box.
+This box is lucid64 bit.
+It has openjdk6, clojure, thrift, vw6, mysql (client+server, ready to use) right out of the box.

 Instructions